-What Can a Handyman Do in Omaha, Nebraska?
+What Can a Handyman Do Without a License in Omaha, Nebraska?

 Nebraska does not issue a single statewide “general contractor” or “handyman” license for most building/remodeling work; licensing is handled primarily at the city level (permits + local contractor/trade registration) and at the state level for certain regulated trades (especially electrical).
 In Omaha, many handyman-type jobs are legal without a state contractor license, but you must comply with Omaha permits and you generally cannot perform regulated electrical/plumbing/HVAC work without the proper trade credential/registration.
 A specific statewide “handyman exemption threshold” is not a standard Nebraska concept; instead, the key limits are (1) trade licensing rules and (2) whether the city requires contractor registration and permits.